adct-the-experimenter/binaural-audio-editor/README.md

   Click on dropdown box menu to choose a soundproducer to edit that was created.

   Click on browse button near audio track to load sound into the track.
 Load only 8-bit or 16-bit audio only.

-  Like OpenAL and OpenGL, the application uses a right handed coordinate system to move listener and sound producers,
+### Coordinate System of Binaural Audio Editor and OpenAL Soft

-  where in a frontal default view X (thumb) points right,  Y points up (index finger), and Z points towards the viewer/camera (middle finger).
+  Like OpenAL, the application uses a right handed coordinate system to move listener and sound producers, where in a frontal default view X (thumb) points right,  Y points up (index finger), and Z points towards the viewer/camera (middle finger).

-  Up is positive y.
+  - Up is positive y.
 Down is negative y.

-  Back is positive z.
+  - Back is positive z.
 Forward is negative z.

-  Right is positive x.
+  - Right is positive x.
 Left is negative x.

-# Important Note About Multi-channel Audio Input:
+## Important Note About Multi-channel Audio Input:
 Stereo(2 channel) audio does not get 3d spatialization and is instead used to play as background music.

 Have audio that you want to be played in 3D be mono(1 channel) audio